mat02/python-package-template/README.rst

     cd your_new_project

-    # to generate the virtual environment
+    # generate the virtual environment and activate it

     pipenv shell

-    # To install dependencies...
+    # install dependencies

     fab install